Online Master of Public Administration (MPA)

 - Graduate in two years

-Kent State’s online MPA is nationally accredited by NASPAA and is one of only a select number of online MPA programs in the United States fully accredited by NASPAA.
+Kent State’s online MPA is one of only a select number of online MPA programs in the United States that is accredited by NASPAA.
 Our program is designed for busy working professionals, with the following features:

 - The program is 36 credits in length, consisting of 12 three-credit courses.